-We created a rubric for assessing each component of undergraduate research: proposal, performance, and presentation (oral and written).
-Based on the rubrics we created for assessing the proposal, performance, and presentation of research, we rate our current status on all three learning goals as "green light" (at an acceptable level).
+We developed a rubric for assessing each component of undergraduate research: proposal, performance, and presentation (oral and written).
+Based on the evaluation of student work artifacts using our rubrics, we rate our current status on all three learning goals as "green light" (at an acceptable level).
 We will continue to work on ways to ensure that all our students perform at the "green light" level in the future.